BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 It has always been about power for individuals rather than power for the people.
 One of the most powerful depiction of this ethos is given by a CIA recruitment video called *I am Unapologetically Me*.
 An institution which destabalized and destroyed many democratic governments feels the need to brand itself as a supporter of free individual expressions.

-The accumulation of power isn't always imposed; often, it is sought after.
-People have an innate tendency to strive for supremacy and often look for a figurehead to undertake the unpleasant tasks, to veil the harsh realities of our intricate world, and to deliver oversimplified answers.
-Consequently, the politics of *personal responsibility* can paradoxically culminate in irresponsibility.
-In a society where individuals are held entirely accountable for their successes and failures, there tends to be a reduced sense of collective concern.
-We take pleasure in picturing ourselves as self-sufficient and independent.
-However, the reality is that we are constantly rolling the dice, and we heavily rely on social services, industry, and most importantly, other people.

 Cults reside somewhere between isolation and communal unity, fulfilling members' needs for a robust group identity.
 Consider Google as an instance.